AlchemyViewer/Alchemy/indra/newview/linux_tools/client-readme.txt

 6. ADVANCED TROUBLESHOOTING
 -=-=-=-=-=-=-=-=-=-=-=-=-=-

-The 'secondlife' script which launches Second Life contains some configuration options for advanced troubleshooters.
+The 'alchemy' script which launches Second Life contains some configuration options for advanced troubleshooters.

-* AUDIO - Edit the 'secondlife' script and you will see these audio
+* AUDIO - Edit the 'alchemy' script and you will see these audio
   options: LL_BAD_OPENAL_DRIVER, LL_BAD_FMODSTUDIO_DRIVER.
   Second Life tries to use OpenAL, FMODSTUDIO (PULSEAUDIO, ALSA) audio drivers in this order; you may uncomment the corresponding LL_BAD_*